peteroupc/peteroupc.github.io/suppcolor.md

 **Device-dependent** color spaces are based on how devices display or record color.
 Such color spaces include&mdash;

 - **light-mixture color spaces**, based on mixtures of colored lights (such as RGB, red-green-blue), and
-- **colorant-mixture color spaces**, based on mixtures of colored inks, dyes, or other colorants (such as CMYK, cyan-magenta-yellow-black).
+- **colorant-mixture color spaces**, based on mixtures of inks, dyes, or other colorants (such as CMYK, cyan-magenta-yellow-black).

 A color space defined in terms of a device-dependent color space is itself device-dependent.
 Examples of this include HSL, HSV, and HWB, which transform an RGB color space to ease intuition.